 Markets and Subjects Analyzed

-- Private, public, and hybrid cloud stacks for next-gen workloads (e.g., Kubernetes, Docker, GKE, PKS)
+- Infrastructure stacks for next-gen workloads (e.g., Kubernetes, Docker, GKE, and PKS)

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.